polterguy/phosphorusfive/plugins/p5.lambda/README.md

 a match for our conditional statement, since this value of our expression, will equal the constant string value of "5" in our '=' condition.

 There exists 8 comparison "operators" in p5.lambda. "=", "!=", ">", "<", ">=", "<=", in addition to the two "like comparison" operators
 "\~" and "!\~".
-The first 6 of these "operators", does what you'd expect them to do, and works the same way in most other programming languages, while the two latter "like comparison" operators, works the same way as the tilde (\~) works in expressions, and are logically the equivalent of asking "does this string exist in the condition".
+The first 6 of these "operators", does what you'd expect them to do, and works the same way in most other programming languages - While the two latter "like comparison" operators, works the same way as the tilde (\~) works in expressions, and are logically the equivalent of asking "does this string exist in the condition".
 Imagine the following code as an illustration.

 ```
 _x:thomas hansen
 if:x:/../*/_x?value
   ~:hans
-  p5.web.widgets.create-literal
+  create-widget
     parent:content
     element:h1
     innerValue:Yup, we branched!
 ```

-The above condition will yield "true", since the string of "hans" truly do exist in the return value of the initial expression.
+The above condition will yield "true", since the string of "hans" do exist in the return value of the initial expression.
 Notice, that this is a case sensitive string comparison, and only works for string comparisons.
 Or to be more precise, the values of both the constant, and the expression, will be automatically converted to "strings" before they're compared for a match.

 For the record, all "comparison operators" are actually Active Events, and you can easily create your own "extension comparison operators", creating your own Active Events, simply making sure you return "true" if they are supposed to evaluate to true.

-#### More conditions, compound comparisons
+### More conditions, compound comparisons

 In addition to these comparison operators, there is also all four boolean algebraic operations on comparisons.
 Allowing you to do things logically equivalent to "if x equals some-value _AND_ y not-equals some-other-value", for instance.
 Imagine the following code.